alessandrobologna/pretty-cfn/README.md

 - `--plan path.json`: Writes a JSON manifest describing the refactor operations.
 - `--prefer-external`: (With `sam-app`) Spills inline assets to files.
 - `--ignore-errors`: Allows writing output even when cfn-lint errors are present (for `--overwrite` and `--target sam-app`).

-> **Note:** Fine-grained control over CDK options (like collision strategies or explicit rename maps) is currently available via the MCP interface but not the CLI flags.

 ## MCP Server